-After losing a parent, ending a failed relationship, and moving on from unhealthy friend circles all within a few months, theRave was forced to start a new chapter in life and needed to exercise unfamiliar feelings of love and loss: so he turned to music.
-Reluctant to express his vulnerabilities aloud in a studio, he self-produced what would become his debut album, SUADADE.
-The result was a blend of seductive crooning and anthemic battle cries that were difficult to classify yet hard to deny.
+After losing a parent, ending a failed relationship, and moving on from unhealthy friend circles all within a few months, theRave was forced to start a new chapter in his life and exercise unfamiliar feelings of love and loss: so he turned to music, thereby forming Spells and Curses.

 Spells and Curses LIVE is: